DFE-Digital/teaching-vacancies/app/views/content/get-help-hiring/how-to-setup-your-account/check-your-eligibility-to-advertise-roles.md

 * voluntary aided school
 * voluntary controlled school

-## Establishments not eligible to list roles
+## Establishments not eligible to advertise roles

 You cannot advertise roles on Teaching Vacancies if you are a: